josephnovakgeology-cyber/core-composite/docs/user_guide.md

 # Overview
 If you are struggling to figure out how to install Core Composite, please check out the installation guide :)

+This document is really long.
+Each section is split off into a separate document within the relevant demo folder, which you may find easier to follow.

-This doc will walk you through how to use the three major tools within Core Composite:
+Here, I will walk you through how to use the three major tools within Core Composite:

 **1) CorePhotoDigitizer** is an interactive GUI for processing legacy core photographs from the DSDP, ODP, and IODP contained within the `image.py` module.
 CorePhotoDigitizer allows geoscientists to extract L*, a*, and b* from analog and digital core photos, which is especially useful when working on drilling sites with no other useful archived stratigraphic information.